GlassToadstool/Portal2ArchipelagoMod/README.md

      └─── ...
 ```
 3. Go to steam and you should see the mod in your steam library.
 Run it as you would a normal steam game.
 If it doesn't show up simply restart steam (closing the app completely not just the steam window) and it should appear
-4. Open the settings for the mod by rightclicking the mod in your steam library and select `Properties...`.
+4. Open the settings for the mod by right clicking the mod in your steam library and select `Properties...`.
 Then in the launch options box add `-netconport 3000`.
 This allows the Client to speak to the game which is essential for using the mod.

 ## Acknowledgements

 ### Mod Creators

  - **Dyroha** - Lead Developer
  - **Proplayen** - Logic Design
  - **JD** - Graphics
  - **Kaito Kid** - Answering lots of questions about APWorld development

- #### Testers
+### Testers

- - **Your name here**
+buzzman5001, ChaiMint, Default Miserable, Kit Lemonfoot, MarioXTurn, miketizzle411, Pigmaster100, Scrungip